-Submitted Article by Ken McKay
+Submitted By Ken McKay

 I was ten years old when I took my first sip of beer.
 By the time I was twelve, I had my first alcohol induced blackout.
 Yes, you read that right.
 I was twelve.

 I didn’t even like the taste of beer, but I understood why people drank.
 Alcohol’s effect on me was immediate.
 In middle school and high school, I spent a lot of time learning how to get drunk and get away with it.
 When I was younger, I surrounded myself with friends who liked drinking as much as I did.
 Our behavior was often dangerous resulting in drunken car crashes, waking up in strange places, and even jail.
 Drinking caused the lowest points of my life.
 All of this trouble was no one else’s fault.
 I only had myself to blame.
 It didn’t come from a desire to get in trouble…it came from doubting myself.

 I convinced myself and everyone else that I wasn’t very smart.
 Being the ‘dumb kid’ lowered expectations and gave me the excuse to behave badly.
 But in doing so, I destroyed my self-confidence.
 At 17, I stopped believing I could finish high school, so I dropped out and joined the Army.
 My parents signed for me to leave (that ought to tell you something).
 They obviously didn’t know how sophisticated I was in getting away with everything.
 They didn’t recognize that I was the coolest guy on the planet, who was too insecure to finish high school!
 It was a contradiction I never saw.
 I was the coolest failure going.

 Ultimately I was saved by two things, an old man and a beautiful woman.
 We’ll come back to the beautiful woman, but the old man was Uncle Sam.